 The Company estimated the fair value of employee and non-employee stock options using the Black-Scholes option pricing model.
 The fair value of employee stock options is being amortized on a straight-line basis over the requisite service periods of the respective awards.
-The fair value of employee stock options issued was estimated using the following weighted-average assumptions:
+The fair value of stock options issued was estimated using the following assumptions:

-Dece r Ended ember 31, 2019 ar Ended ember 31, 2018 Weighted average exercise price \$ 4.42 \$ 2.50 Weighted average grant date fair value \$ 3.08 \$ 1.21 Assumptions Expected volatility 88-90%) 92.24% Weighted average expected term (in years) 6.3 6.26 Risk-free interest rate 1.68-2.31%) 2.93% Expected dividend yield 0.00%) 0.00%
+Year Ende December 3 2020 Year Ended December 31, 2019 Weighted average exercise price \$ 10.
+42 \$ 4.42 Weighted average grant date fair value \$ 9.
+25 \$ 3.08 Assumptions Expected volatility 87- 91% 88-90% Expected term (in years) 6.3- 10 6.3 Risk-free interest rate 0.36-1.
+47% 1.68-2.31% Expected dividend yield 0.
+00% 0.00%

 The risk-free interest rate was obtained from U.S. Treasury rates for the applicable periods.
 The Company's expected volatility was based upon the historical volatility for industry peers and used an average of those volatilities.
-The expected life of the Company's options was determined using the simplified method as a result of limited historical data regarding the Company's activity.
+The expected life of the Company's options was determined using the simplified method as a result of limited historical data regarding the Company's activity for employee awards and the contractual term for nonemployee awards.
 The dividend yield considers that the Company has not historically paid dividends, and does not expect to pay dividends in the foreseeable future.